omatheuscarvalho/omatheuscarvalho/README.md

 ## About Me

-- 👨‍🎓 I'm a computer science student at UFJF.
+- 👨‍🎓 I'm a information systems student at UFJF.
 - 💡 Fun fact: Did you know Gods of Death love apples? 🍎

 ## Connect with Me